MetalHexx/TeensyROM-UI/README.md

 - If you're storing a VERY large number of files like HVSC, I recommend doing it the old way with USB/SD.
 It's simply faster.
 - If you change the contents of the SD or USB storage outside of the UI, be sure to re-index.
 Otherwise they'll appear to be missing.
 - If you feel like being adventurous,
-  - Settings that haven't been exposed in the UI here: `\Assets\System\Config\Settings.json`
+  - Settings that haven't been exposed in the UI are located : `\Assets\System\Config\Settings.json`
+  - If you mess something up, no big deal, just delete your file and it'll restore to factory defaults.
-  - You can find the index files in `\Assets\System\Cache`
+  - You can find the index files here `\Assets\System\Cache`
-  - Backup your files before changing them.
+  - Back up your files before changing them
   - If you want to reset the system, you can delete these .json files, no big deal.
 They'll be recreated with defaults on the next app startup.